eric-wisniewski/capstone_2021/README.md

 ![domesProdSales](https://github.com/eric-wisniewski/capstone_2021/blob/main/Graphs/US_Prod_DomSale_Car.png)

-The data is from the Bureau of Trasportation, and contains total production (for passenger cars and commercial vehicles), and total domestic sales (also for passenger cars and commercial vehicles)
+The data is from the Bureau of Trasportation, and contains total production (for passenger cars and commercial vehicles), and total domestic sales (also for passenger cars and commercial vehicles).
+This dataset spans from 1960 to 2019, but from 1960 to 1990 they only recorded values every 5 years.
+The visual on the top is a double bar chart which shows the pattern throughout the whole time period, the second graphic depicts a more recent depiction.
+As you can see there is a clear negative spike around 2008 & 2009, this occured due to great recession.
+If we compared the great recession to the tariffs in 2018, we can see that the tariffs had little to no impact on domestic sales and production.
+This is evidence against the claim that China made towards the US.
+We can see that the lack of imports from China did not have a huge impact towards the domestic US automotive industry.

 ### US & China Vehicle Total Market Volumes ###